 Welcome to the website of the Great Western Park Residents’ Association (GWPRA).
 We are a growing community on a 3,529 home development, straddling the South and Vale border, just west of Didcot, Oxfordshire, UK.

 The Residents’ Association (RA) was officially formed following a residents’ meeting held on the 24th May 2012.
 RA meetings are usually held monthly on the second Monday of each month.

-The next public meeting will be on Monday 8th November 2021 at 8:00pm, this will have a special presentation about the Health Centre.
+The next public meeting will be on Monday 13th June 2022 at 8:00pm, this will have a special presentation about the Health Centre.
 Following the suspension for Covid 19 Community Support,the meetings will be both online via Zoom and at Boundary Park Pavilion.
 Everyone is invited to the meetings, so please come along take the opportunity to meet your new neighbours and find out more about your Community.

 Also please post any topics you want covered in the agenda in the comments of the Facebook Group, or email email@example.com.
 Likewise if you wish to volunteer to join the GWPRA committee, please contact the secretary by 9th May 2021 for more information or to register interest.
 The Poster below has some information:

 Yesterday, on Tuesday 27th April 2021, the Home Secretary, Priti Patel, visited Great Western Park.
 This was quite timely, as again illegal encampers has tried to setup camp again in Didcot but had not used GWP and left after a few days.